Eltaurus-Lt/CourseDump2022/README.md

     1. Press `Tools` (top left menu) → `Manage Note Types`
     2. `Add` → `Add: Basic` (or clone any other template you wish to use as a basis)
     3. Put in a name such as "Memrise – German" (if you are importing several courses on the same language/topic with similar level structure you can use the same note type for all of them – it will make managing cards easier in the long run) → `OK`
-    4. Press `Fields` → `Add` to add new fields up to the number of columns from the `.csv` file (ignore the "Level tags" column – it is special and does not require a field for import).
+    4. Press `Fields` → `Add` to add new fields up to the number of columns from the ".csv" file (ignore the "Level tags" column – it is special and does not require a field for import).
 Names for fields and columns do not have to match, but it is a good idea to keep them the same.
 You can rename existing fields by selecting them and pressing `Rename` → When finished, press `Save` and close the window

    Keep in mind, that **in order to see the content of a field during reviews, you will also have to edit the card templates** and put the field on the respective side of a card (refer to [the Anki manual](https://docs.ankiweb.net/templates/intro.html) for all the necessary steps; when in doubt, feel free to ask, even basic, questions on [the forum](https://forums.ankiweb.net/)).
 2. Use **the dedicated [Memrise template](https://github.com/Eltaurus-Lt/Anki-Card-Templates?tab=readme-ov-file#memrise)**, which replicates the original Memrise design and most of its functionality.
 The template is set to have five fields by default: "Learnable", "Definition", "Audio" + two extra fields.
 The instructions for adding more fields or renaming the existing ones can be found in [the customization section](https://github.com/Eltaurus-Lt/Anki-Card-Templates?tab=readme-ov-file#customization).